 Charity details include key identifying data of a charity, such as the charity's name, contact information, Address for Service, legal structure and more.
 It also encompasses information about the operations of the charity, including the charity's governing documents and responsible persons.
 Charities have a duty to notify the ACNC of changes to their details.

 In Australia, charities can be classified as small, medium or large.
 Each charity has slightly different responsibilities and obligations when reporting to the ACNC.
 Charity size is based on total annual revenue.
-Small charities have annual revenue under $250,000, medium charities have annual revenue over $250,000 but under $1 million, and large charities have annual revenue of $1 million or more.
+Small charities have annual revenue under $250,000, medium charities have annual revenue of $250,000 or more, but under $1 million, and large charities have annual revenue of $1 million or more.

 A Compliance Agreement is an action plan developed in consultation with a charity to address identified governance issues.
 This is not a formal enforcement power, but a documented commitment from a charity to get back on track.